Why No More Kibble? Our Journey from Kibble to Fresh Feeding.

 We build a relationship of trust with our vets.
 And look to them to help in times of need.
 Unfortunately, the other thing that I learned because of this incident is the:

 - Profound lack of nutrition education veterinarians are provided in vet school.
-Not there fault.
+Not their fault.
 (So, pet parents have to do our own research and educate ourselves)

 - The nutrition information they are provided is biased toward the large kibble manufacturers due to the kibble manufacturers sponsoring the veterinary schools and their programs.